Mahdiyar-WEB/TeamSpeaks/Readme.md

  serverson a specific port that you can talk to and personalize like discord.
 > I could not make the project public
 > because it was confidential
-> so i prepared some panel photos for you.
+> so i prepared some panel photos and video for you.

 # Libraries
 - Sweetalert(1 & 2)